docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/en/product_creation.png "Product creation form"%}

 The new product will be added to the product list.
 Selecting an item from that list proposes two actions: deletion and baseline creation.

-##Product explorer

-The product structure is displayed as a tree view where each node represents an assembly which is expandable.

-{% image /assets/images/documentation/dev/tree_structure.png "Tree structure of a product"%}

-The node itself is clickable in order to display its subparts as a list.
-And a click on the icon right to the node opens the node's main properties.

-{% image /assets/images/documentation/dev/refresh_tree.png "Refresh tree"%}
-{% image /assets/images/documentation/dev/toggle_comments.png "Toggle comments"%}
-{% image /assets/images/documentation/dev/optional.png "Optional"%}
-{% image /assets/images/documentation/dev/has_substitutes.png "Has substitutes"%}
-{% image /assets/images/documentation/dev/is_substitute.png "Is a substitute"%}

-Sometimes, especially for complex products, locating a part in the tree could be cumbersome.
-Look at the above example.
-To facilitate this operation, there is a search bar on the top left allowing you to easily find a part from its number or name.

-{% image /assets/images/documentation/en/search_bar.png "Search bar"%}

-As an alternative, you can select the part directly on the 3D scene.

-One click on a 3D object selects the results on the left hand panel.
-The associated part and all its ancestors will be highlighted in yellow.
-Moreover the part properties are displayed in the right hand panel.
-This feature is useful when the user wants to find a part he ignores the part number.

-{% image /assets/images/documentation/dev/en/visualization.png "3D model visualization"%}

-The possible actions in the 3D visualization mode are:

-* Creating markers to report a design issue for example
-* Creating layers that hold a set of markers
-* Export 3D visualization of a part.
-Produces the html code to embed in other web pages (like YouTube or Google Maps)
-* Measure of the distance between 2 points

 ##Configuration